Modern open-plan business office

 • "Going forward" (often unnecessary — just state the new expectation)

-Replace them with direct, specific language.
+Replace weak phrases with direct, specific language.
 Instead of "Please don't hesitate to reach out if you have any questions," try "Let me know if you have questions."
 It's shorter, warmer, and sounds more natural.
+Instead of "I was hoping we could potentially discuss," try "Could we discuss."
+The substance is the same; the delivery is far more professional.

 Confidence vs. Over-Hedging